Wadsworth, Ohio: 2010 census

+Arts and culture

+The Blue Tip Festival is an annual event which includes a parade, amusement rides, foods, midway games, merchants, entertainment, and contests.
+The festival is named after the strike-anywhere blue tip matches which were once manufactured in Wadsworth until the 1980s.

+The city is served by the Wadsworth Public Library.

 Education

 The Wadsworth City School District is the single largest employer in the city.
 The district has benefited from the support of the community, which passed six of the last seven levies put before the voters.
-In addition, the district voters supported the recent Medina County Sales Tax (the first in Ohio), at a rate of 74% for the levy.
-According to school district Treasurer Doug Beeman, revenues for the fiscal year ending June 30, 2007, exceeded expenditures as the school system continues to manage the resources provided by the community.
+In addition, the district voters supported the Medina County Sales Tax (the first in Ohio), at a rate of 74% for the levy.

 Wadsworth High School and Wadsworth Middle School are members of the Ohio High School Athletic Association.
-The high school and middle school mascot is the grizzly bear.

-Wadsworth City School district operates eight schools.
-There are five elementary schools (kindergarten through grade 4), one intermediate school (grades 5 and 6), one middle school (grades 7 and 8) and one high school (grades 9 through 12).
-As of 2012, Wadsworth City Schools had completed a construction project in which a $115 million high school was built, along with three new elementary buildings.
-The total enrollment is approximately 4,849 students.

 Other schools in the city of Wadsworth include Sacred Heart School, a Roman Catholic parochial school serving Kindergarten through 8th grade.

 Media

-Wadsworth is served by a daily newspaper, The Medina County Gazette which is published every day of the week except Sundays and a free weekly newspaper, The Wadsworth Post which is published every Saturday.
+Wadsworth is served by a daily newspaper, The Medina County Gazette, which is published every day of the week except Sundays.
 In addition, the Akron Beacon Journal and the Cleveland Plain Dealer occasionally cover the city and Medina County.
-Wadsworth is served by numerous television and radioI stations from both the Greater Cleveland, Greater Akron and Greater Canton areas.
+Wadsworth is served by numerous television and radio stations from both the Greater Cleveland, Greater Akron and Greater Canton areas.

-Transportation
+Infrastructure

 Wadsworth is served by the Wadsworth Municipal Airport, which is located 2 miles (3.22 km) southwest of the city.
 Skypark Airport is located 2 miles west of the city.I-76 traverses the city.
 State routes include OH-57, OH-94 and OH-261.